Antwerp's Old Town is full of restaurants worthy of a visit

-An old restaurant and an Antwerp staple, Grand Café Den Rooden Hoed has been plating up seafood and classic Belgian meals for decades.
+An Antwerp staple, Grand Café Den Rooden Hoed has been plating up seafood and classic Belgian meals for decades.
 Flemish painter Quinten Matys lived in the building during the 16th century, and it was used as a coaching inn as long ago as 1750.
 The restaurant is relatively large, with room for over 150 people.
 However, due to its popularity, bookings may still be necessary at weekends or on busy holidays.

-Café Restaurant Bourla is affiliated with the majestic Bourla Theater, which considered by many to be Antwerp’s best entertainment venue.
+Café Restaurant Bourla is affiliated with the majestic Bourla Theatre, which is considered by many to be Antwerp’s best entertainment venue.
 The restaurant maintains a balance between a casual atmosphere and a refined one, with a broad mix of people dining at its tables.
 Serving up a mix of Belgian and French cuisine, the menu showcases both excellent food and great value for money, with enough options to suit all tastes.

-This small, trendy cafe unsurprisingly specializes in falafel.
+This small, trendy cafe unsurprisingly specialises in falafel.
 The ethical cafe serves fresh ingredients every day, sourced in eco-friendly ways, and serves all-natural, gluten-free food.
 Portions are generous, especially considering the low prices, and coupled with the food itself, they make Falafel Tof a near-perfect lunch spot.

 This cosy bar and gastropub is named after its resident dog, the eponymous Billie.
 Any place billing itself as a “Beer Café” is going to have a massive range of beers, and this place is no exception, with a huge variety of choices from all around the world.
 The building is small, but the portions certainly aren’t, with generous helpings of food made with fresh ingredients.
 Pick your meal and then consult the staff about which beer to match it with.